grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ##### Control to DSP Link

 In the current version of the Faust generated code, the primary connection point between the control interface and the DSP code is simply a memory zone.
-For control inputs, the archi- tecture layer continuously write values in this zone, which is then *sampled* by the DSP code at the beginning of the compute method, and used with the same values during the entire call.
+For control inputs, the architecture layer continuously write values in this zone, which is then *sampled* by the DSP code at the beginning of the compute method, and used with the same values during the entire call.
 Because of this simple control/DSP connexion mechanism, the *most recent value* is seen by the DSP code.

 Similarly for control outputs , the DSP code inside the `compute` method possibly write several values at the same memory zone, and the *last value* only will be seen by the control architecture layer when the method finishes.

 Although this behaviour is satisfactory for most use-cases, some specific usages need to handle the complete stream of control values with sample accurate timing.
 For instance keeping all control messages and handling them at their exact position in time is critical for proper MIDI clock synchronisation.

-##### Control to DSP Link
+##### Time-Stamped Control

 The first step consists in extending the architecture control mechanism to deal with *time-stamped* control events.
 Note that this requires the underlying event control layer to support this capability.
 The native MIDI API for instance is usually able to deliver time-stamped MIDI messages.